How to Make the Most of the Off-Season

 But what about speed?

-The off-season doesn’t mean completely taking away speed.
-This is a great time to switch to effort based speed workouts, like fartleks and hills sprints, to keep that routine and turnover while allowing the pace to be dictated by your body.
 It’s also a great time to cross train!
-Cycling, swimming, elliptical, rock climbing - take time to do other activities that you don’t have time for during training.
+Cycling, swimming, elliptical, rock climbing - take time to do other activities that you don’t have time for during training that can help you maintain aerobic fitness.
 It will leave you refreshed and excited to get back to race specific training when the time comes.

 Whatever you choose to do with your off-season, be sure to give yourself the mental and physical break necessary to maintain longevity and excitement for running.
 It’s truly an important part of your training!